raczek-piotr/Dungeon_of_Shadow_Imps/README.md

 ## Technologies
 Project with curses is created with (curses):
-* Python 3.10
+* Python 3.10 or better
 * Libraries: curses
 * Size(x,y): 80x24
 * FontSize: What do you like!

 ## Setup
 To run this project with curses, run terminal or cmd in windows, and run the file "main.py" is (in main dictionary); To run it, type command "python3 main.py".
-Or just run the .exe file (and you need "maps" folder)
+Or just run the .exe file (you need "maps" folder)

 ## Errors in curses
 Errors: